 NYC dad fights off armed robbers posing as trick-or-treaters who force entry with 8-year-old inside

-NYPD says would-be robbers said, ‘Trick-or-Treat,’ before victim answered door in Brooklyn neighborhood
+NYPD says would-be robbers said ‘Trick or Treat’ before victim answered door

-A New York City dad survived a Halloween nightmare after fending off a trio of armed robbers who posed as trick-or-treaters and tried to force their way into his home, where his 8-year-old son was inside.
+A New York City dad survived a Halloween nightmare after fending off a trio of armed robbers who posed as trick-or-treaters and tried to force their way into his home, where his 8-year-old son was.

 The incident, which was caught on video, happened around 10:30 p.m. on Nostrand Avenue in Brooklyn’s Sheepshead Bay neighborhood on Oct.
 31, New York City police said.

-A male and a female wearing Halloween costumes and masks knocked on the door of the 37-year-old victim’s house and said "Trick-or-Treat," according to police.
+A male and a female wearing Halloween costumes and masks knocked on the door of the 37-year-old victim’s house and said "Trick or Treat," according to police.

 The video shows the man opening his door and giving the two costumed individuals candy when the male pulls out a handgun and tries to force his way into the home.